rgcgithub/regenie/docs/docs/options.md

 So the LOVO masks will be generated for a specific gene domain.

-The leave-one-domain-out (LODO) scheme (specified by `--mask-lodo`) takes all sites goint into a mask and builds a LODO mask for each domain specified for the gene by excluding all variants in the domain.
+The leave-one-domain-out (LODO) scheme (specified by `--mask-lodo`) takes all sites going into a mask and builds a LODO mask for each domain specified for the gene by excluding all variants in the domain.
 The full mask including all sites will also be computed.
 The argument for `--mask-lodo` should have the gene name, the mask name and the AAF cutoff.

 #### Writing mask files
-Masks built in **regenie** can be written to PLINK bed format.
+Burden masks built in **regenie** can be written to PLINK bed format.
 If the input genetic data contains dosages, the masks dosages will be converted to hard-calls prior to being written to file and these hard-calls will be used for the association testing.